MA IN POST-SOVIET PUBLIC POLICY

 MA at a glance

-MA in Post Soviet Public Policy is the first Dual Degree between Lomonosov Moscow State University and Moscow State Institute of International Relations (MGIMO).
-The program is fully-taught in English and dedicated to build a strong community of international experts in public policy and political processes, taking place in Post-Soviet region.
+MA in Post-Soviet Public Policy is the first Dual Degree between Lomonosov Moscow State University and Moscow State Institute of International Relations (MGIMO).
+The program is fully-taught in English and dedicated to building a strong community of international experts in public policy and political processes, taking place in the Post-Soviet region.

 - diversity matters.
 At the moment, students on our program represent such countries as China, Tajikistan, Kazakhstan, Mongolia, Turkey, Russia, Macedonia, Italy, the USA!

 - each year the program provides a limited number of scholarships to outstanding applicants.
-Scholarships cover either 100% or 50% of the tuition fee.
+Scholarship covers 100% of one semester’s tuition fee.

 About Moscow State University (Lomonosov MSU)